Yago Takanori

-Yago Takanori (矢後 太規) is a Japanese professional sumo wrestler from Memuro, Hokkaido.
-He was an amateur champion at Chuo University and won the Amateur Yokozuna title at the All-Japan Sumo Championships in December 2016.
+Yago Takanori (矢後 太規) is a Japanese former professional sumo wrestler from Memuro, Hokkaido.
+He was an amateur champion at Chuo University and won the amateur yokozuna title at the All-Japan Sumo Championships in December 2016.
 He made his professional debut in May 2017, joining Oguruma stable.
 He reached the jūryō division in September 2017 and the top makuuchi division in January 2019.
 His highest rank has been maegashira 10.
+Yago retired during the September 2026 tournament.

 Early life

 He was born in Memuro, Kasai District, Hokkaido, the second of three children.
 This was also the hometown of yokozuna Ōnokuni.
 He started swimming from kindergarten, and also did judo.
 He began participating in local sumo tournaments from the fifth grade of elementary school.
 He was already and 120 kg upon graduation from elementary school.
 At Memuro junior high he won the Hokkaido Junior High School Championships three years running, he suffered major cruciate ligament injuries in his knee, and was praised by the director of his high school sumo club for working hard at rehabilitation from the injury without complaining.
 He enrolled at Saitama Sakae High School, known for its prowess in sumo with ōzeki Gōeidō among its alumni.
 He left his parents house at this time and lived in a dormitory with other students.
 After graduating from high school he entered the law department of Chuo University and was the captain of the sumo club by his fourth year.
 He finished in the top 8 at the National Student Sumo Championships, and in 2016 won the Amateur Yokozuna title, the first from Chuo University to achieve this since Mutetsuyama in 1990.